-As a Department of Energy national laboratory, visits to Jefferson Lab are subject to the provisions of the Hatch Act.
-Elected officials and other visitors are discouraged from displaying campaign paraphernalia and/or conducting campaign activities while on-site.
+As a DOE national laboratory, visits to Jefferson Lab are subject to the provisions of the Hatch Act.
+Elected officials and other guests are discouraged from displaying campaign paraphernalia and/or conducting campaign activities while on-site.
 Officials are also asked to limit personal guests to a minimum of personal assistants and/or security personnel.

 Jefferson Lab reserves the right to cancel or postpone tours due to unforeseen circumstances that would make it unfeasible to conduct a tour.
 Should it become necessary to cancel or postpone a tour, the Communications Office will use all reasonable efforts to notify the group point of contact or individuals signed up for the tour.

 While Jefferson Lab does not offer tours for anyone under the age of 18, we do offer Physics Fest, an engaging, informative and entertaining presentation that includes a brief interactive summary of the science and technology at Jefferson Lab followed by a cryogenics and plasma presentation.
 For more information about Physics Fest and other activities for students, visit our Science Education website at: https://education.jlab.org/

 REAL ID Identification Requirements Begin May 7, 2025